 How The Biblical Story Shapes Your Kids’ Worldview

 “In the beginning…” Three simple words that signal the start of the greatest story of all time.
-This is the story of humanity and God’s involvement with humanity.
+This is the story of God and God’s plan for humanity and creation.
 This is the story of God’s eternal Kingdom.
 This is the story of the Bible.
 And, this is YOUR KIDS’ story.
-The article will help you understand how the biblical story shapes your kids’ worldview.
+They may not know it, but it is, and it has the power to help them become what God made them to be.
+This article will help you understand how the biblical story shapes your kids’ worldview.

 Unlike a fairy tale that begins with, “Once upon a time,” this story is true and far more epic.
 This story includes everything that ever has happened and everything that ever will happen.
-This is the story of every human that has ever lived.
-This is the story that answers the fundamental questions that every person asks, knowingly or not.
+This is the story of every human that has ever lived and ever will live.
+This is the story that answers the foundational life questions that every person asks, knowingly or not.
 This story answers the most fundamental questions of YOUR life and the life of YOUR CHILDREN.
-Yes, this is THEIR story.
+Yes, this is your story and it is THEIR story.